2 Samuel 16 – David Flees as Absalom Asserts His Reign

 iii.
 This was a “shameless and senseless slander, uttered by a false and faithless sycophant.”
 (Trapp)

 b.
 All that belongs to Mephibosheth is yours: David – acting on the only information he had – assumed that Ziba told the truth.
 Therefore, he rewarded Ziba’s loyalty and punished Mephibosheth’s reported disloyalty.

 i.
 This was exactly the response Ziba wanted.
-Ziba was an example of someone who wickedly used a crisis for his own benefit.
+Ziba is an example of someone who wickedly uses a crisis for his own benefit.